Masoud5070/api-routes/readme.md

     /test
     ``` uri to get information by ``` GET ``` method and with
     ``` POST ``` method you should set ``` name ``` field then send request.

+## Configuration
 for change default configuration you can publish config file by command below:
 ``` bash
 $ php artisan vendor:publish --tag=config
 ```